Data + AI systems for real workflows

 Manuscript From Symptoms to Signals

-A Bidirectional LLM Framework for Literature-Grounded Clinical Gait Analysis; manuscript in preparation.
+An Evidence-Bounded Bidirectional Framework for Video-Based Gait Informatics; manuscript in preparation.

 Patent 01 File-Driven Intelligent Case Processing System and Method for Public-Service Complaint Workflows